Lately, I’ve seen a lot of discussion about the cost of Software Development. It is troubling to see how many pieces are being missed.

 First, there is the cost of defining what you want.
 If you don’t know what you want, you can’t build it.

 Second, there is the cost of the initial Software Development.
 Unfortunately, many “lay people” believe this is the only cost.
 In most projects, this is a small portion of the total cost.

 Third, there is the cost of testing.
 If you used “inexpensive” Developers, this takes much more time and money.

-Fourth, there is the cost of ongoing maintenance.
-This can be 80-90% of the total cost of the project.
+Fourth, there are the ongoing costs for fixing bugs, support and ongoing maintenance.
+These can be 80-90% of the total cost of the project.
 This is another place where using “inexpensive” Developers can be very expensive.
 Simply put, you need to pay someone to fix their mistakes.

 Fifth, there is the “intangible” cost… This is missed by 99.9% of businesses.

-How much business do you lose because of issues with your Software Application?
+How much business do you lose because of issues with your software?